High Park Street,

 When Ringo released his first solo album Sentimental Journey in 1970 he immortalised the Empress by putting a photograph of it on the front cover.

-Front and Rear covers of the LP by Richard Polak
+The front and rear covers of the LP photographed by Richard Polak

 Comparing the 2010 photograph of The Empress with the 1970 counterpart you can see that very little has changed.
 The large building at the end of Admiral Grove has gone and the pub itself has a nicer paint job and a sign which was added in the 1990's acknowledging the Ringo connection (which I understand had to be quickly repainted as his name was mis-spelt “Star”)